Fine and Performing Arts

 - Application instructions – Malmö Art Academy's website

 - Application instructions – Malmö Academy of Music's website

 - Application instructions on the Lund University website

 Studying at the Faculty of Fine and Performing Arts

-Both practice and guidance are necessary for students to develop their artistry, and we consider it important that our lecturers and teachers combine their teaching with being practising artists, musicians and actors.
-Independent work is also emphasised and there is good access to studios and practice rooms at each Academy.
+Both practice and guidance are necessary for students to develop their artistry, and we consider our teachers to be one of our main assets.
+Several of the lecturers and teachers at the Faculty of Fine and Performing Arts combine their teaching with national and international careers as practising artists, musicians, and actors.
+Independent work is also emphasised, and students have good access to studios and practice rooms at each academy.

-When to apply for studies in fine and performing arts
+When to apply for studies in Fine and Performing Arts

 Please check each academy's webpage for application instructions and deadlines: